-A new commercial accounting declaration (CAD) will be introduced with CARM Release 2.
-The CAD can be submitted via electronic data interchange (EDI) or the CARM Client Portal.
+A new Commercial Accounting Declaration (CAD) will be introduced with CARM Release 2.
+The CAD can be submitted via Electronic Data Interchange (EDI) or the CARM Client Portal.
 Only importers and delegated licensed customs brokers will be eligible to submit a CAD.

 7. Which data elements will be used to validate if a CAD has been submitted in CARM for a released transaction.
-Will it be the 14-digit transaction number +importer number?

 The transaction number on the CAD will continue to be used to acquit the transaction number on the release.